SocialGouv/k8s-ci/README.md

 - stop webhook job based on annotations
 - expose logs (eg: from loki)
-- clean and simple pipeline configuration system:
+- cache system for running tests (based on k8s pvc)
-- fractal arborescence with optional loops and parametrable parallelisation (like in snip, a go ops tool I've developed, can be a good base)
+- clean and simple pipeline configuration system: fractal arborescence with optional loops and parametrable parallelisation (like in snip, a go ops tool I've developed, can be a good base)

 eg for pipeline definition: